dhanendraverma/Daily-Coding-Problem/README.md

 - - - -

 #### Problem 113
-This problem was asked by Google.
+This problem was asked by Google.Given a string of words delimited by spaces, reverse the words in string.
-Given a string of words delimited by spaces, reverse the words in string.
-For example, given "hello world here", return "here world hello"
+<br>For example, given "hello world here", return "here world hello"
 Follow-up: given a mutable string representation, can you perform this operation in-place?

 [Solution](solutions/problem_113.py)
 - - - -

 #### Problem 114
-This problem was asked by Facebook.
+This problem was asked by Facebook.Given a string and a set of delimiters, reverse the words in the string while maintaining the relative order of the delimiters.
-Given a string and a set of delimiters, reverse the words in the string while maintaining the relative order of the delimiters.
-For example, given "hello/world:here", return "here/world:hello"
+<br>For example, given "hello/world:here", return "here/world:hello"
 Follow-up: Does your solution work for the following cases: "hello/world:here/", "hello//world:here"

 [Solution](solutions/problem_114.py)